Miss Spider apps: Puzzle

 Puzzle mode features six different Miss Spider–themed jigsaw puzzles.
 Users move the pieces into place with their fingers.
 An animation displays upon completion.

 Plots

 Miss Spider's Tea Party

 Lonely Miss Spider has made tea for ten, but "nobuggy" will have tea with her!
 She approaches various bugs she hopes will be her friends, but they're scared away by her spidery reputation.
 Soon, however, they realize she's a friendly spider who only eats flowers, and Miss Spider finally gets her tea party.

 Miss Spider's Bedtime Story

-Based on an episode from the Nick Jr. program Miss Spider's Sunny Patch Friends, Miss Spider's Bedtime Story tells the story of Miss Spider and her husband, Holley, trying to get their children to go to bed on time.
+Based on an episode from the Nick Jr. Channel program Miss Spider's Sunny Patch Friends, Miss Spider's Bedtime Story tells the story of Miss Spider and her husband, Holley, trying to get their children to go to bed on time.
 After spinning a web to help their children plot their goal of going to bed on time for an entire week, Miss Spider and Holley meet success.
 But they still can't seem to get to bed on time themselves!